hoangduytran/blender-manual/manual/editors/uv/controls/snapping.rst

 .. _bpy.types.ToolSettings.use_snap_uv_grid_absolute:

-Absolute Grid Snap
+Absolute Grid Snap :guilabel:`Increment`
-   Available only for the *Increment* option.
-   Snap to the visual grid, instead of snapping in increments relative to the current location.
+   Snaps to the grid, instead of snapping in increments relative to the current location.

-Target
+Target :guilabel:`Vertex`
    See :ref:`3D Viewport Snapping <bpy.types.ToolSettings.snap_target>` for more information.

 Affect
 ======

-Limits the effect of the snap to the transformation type.
+Specifies which transformations are affected by snapping.
+By default, snapping only happens while moving something, but you can also enable it for rotating and scaling.